patricksurry/eastern-front-1941/doc/notes.md

 ### The map

 The [original map][apxmapdata] is stored as 8-bit binary data with one byte per map square.
-The lower six bits index into one the custom north or south font based on the square's latitude, with the two upper bits choosing the color channel.
+The lower six bits index into either the custom north or south font based on the square's latitude, with the two upper bits choosing the color channel.
-(The cartridge goes an extra step with a custom run-length coding but unpacks to essentially the same thing.)
+(The cartridge goes an extra step to save some space with a custom run-length coding but unpacks to essentially the same thing.)
 Including the raw map data as a base64'd binary blob or whatever seemed like a cop out, so I took a detour to re-encode using a custom base65 mapping where each terrain type maps to a group of related printable characters: